A Hamiltonian $\coprod\limits_n BO(n)$-action, stratified Morse theory and the $J$-homomorphism: Introduction

-be the functor induced from $\ShvSp$, which restricts the vertical arrows in correspondences to locally trivial fibrations and takes the local system categories instead of the full sheaf categories.
-Taking the $\infty$-categorical version of Verdier duality for sheaves of spectra, we get
+be the functor induced from $\ShvSp^!_*$, which restricts the vertical arrows in correspondences to locally trivial fibrations and takes each $X$ to the full subcategory of locally constant cosheaves.
+Note that here we can write the target as $\PrstL$ instead of $\PrstR$, since all the functors involved are continuous.
+In our applications, we will mainly use the functor $\Loc^!_*$, which is symmetric monoidal.
+Then (as mentioned before), the limit (\ref{eq: intro LocVG}) and (\ref{eq: intro, LochatQ}) are taken with respect to $!$-pullbacks.